lucas-gtr/Lumen/README.md

 make run
 ```

-This will execute the Lumen application, rendering the scene as defined in `main.cpp` and exporting the resulting image to the Gallery directory.
+This command will simply launches the Qt application.

-## 🖼️ Example Usage
+From the graphical interface, you can then:
-The `main.cpp` file demonstrates how to:
+- Create various meshes (cube, sphere, plane)
-- Create various meshes (triangle, cube, sphere, plane)
+- Load OBJ models
-- Load an OBJ model with associated textures
+- Add and customize directional, point, and spot lights
-- Set up materials with albedo and normal maps
+- Set up materials with diffuse texture and normal maps
-- Configure a camera with specific parameters
+- Configure a camera with aperture, focus distance, and field of view
-- Add different types of lights to the scene
+- Adjust tone mapping, exposure, and post-processing settings in real-time
-- Render the scene and export the image
+- Trigger a ray-traced render (single- or multi-threaded) and export the image

 ## ✅ Continuous Integration
 The project employs GitHub Actions for continuous integration, ensuring code quality and reliability through automated workflows: